ViralSeq/viral_seq/README.md

 ---
 ### `tcs_log`

 Use `tcs_log` script to pool run logs and TCS fasta files after one batch of `tcs` jobs.
+This command generates log.html to visualize the sequencing runs.

 Example file structure: